Auto-ruuter/Ruuter/README.md

 ```

 ### Setting Up Routes
-Each Router instance defines basic http methods (GET, POST, PUSH, DELETE, etc.)  to be contained within the main object.
+Each Router instance defines basic HTTP methods (GET, POST, PUSH, DELETE, etc.)  to be contained within the main object.

 The following example demonstrates how to create a create a `GET` request to `/test1`:
 ```javascript